Public Interest Program

 The Public Interest live Auction, Silent Auction and Raffle is supported by alumni, businesses, individuals, students and student organizations along with faculty, staff and administration of the law college and the university.
 All are invited to participate in the auction by donating and bidding on items.
 The community is invited to attend the complimentary luncheon that precedes the auction.
 Cash donations for the cost of the luncheon are always appreciated.
 This program has been designed to encourage participation from every individual interested in helping those in need both locally and throughout the country.
 The auction offers fun, excitement, good food, education incentives for students and support for Public Interest programs across the nation.
 It also offers the community an opportunity to meet and network with our law students as they help in a very worthy endeavor.

-STUDENT PUBLIC INTEREST FELLOWSHIP APPLICATION (Link at the bottom of this page)– Students with an interest in a career of public interest employment may be awarded summer stipends for volunteer work during the summer.
-Since 1994, $90,000 in summer grants have been awarded.
-Students have worked in immigration services, legal services to the poor, public defender offices, farmworker legal services, and as parent advocates in dependency and neglect cases.
+Please call 419-772- 2249 to make sure we have received any e-mail your send us, or when submitting any of the forms above electronically.
+Students with an interest in a career of public interest employment may be awarded summer stipends for volunteer work during the summer.
+Since 1994, summer grants have been awarded each year to ONU students who have worked in immigration services, legal services to the poor, public defender offices, farmworker legal services, and as parent advocates in dependency and neglect cases.
 Money for these stipends is raised at the law school’s annual Public Interest Auction, held in the spring of each year, supplemented by matching donations from alumni and others.

 2013 Stipend Recipients - Amy Biegemann, J. Scott Coates, Petra Ehlert, Andrew Harvan, C. Taylor Katherman, Matthew Kearney, Kayla Kieszek, Kelli Pollock, Kacee Robins and Abigail Sills

 Proceeds from the Annual Law Career Services Public Interest Auction funds the Public Interest Fellowship Program and the stipends which are awarded annually to ONU law students interested in pursuing a Public Interest career.
-Additional Stipend Application information is posted under the student link, under Public Interest and inquiries may be made to the Law Career Services Office.
+Additional Stipend Application information can be found in the Public Interest Auction Brochure.

 |Auction - Bid by Proxy||132.4 KB|